Scott LeDoux: Personal life

+LeDoux was a member of the national board of directors of the Wishes and More.
+He was also honorary chair of the American Cancer Society.
+He also founded a golf tournament called the Scott LeDoux Long Haul Classic.

+Death

 LeDoux was diagnosed with amyotrophic lateral sclerosis (ALS) or "Lou Gehrig's Disease" in August 2008.
 A 2010 study questioned the diagnosis in athletes who had experienced head trauma or repeated concussions.
-Instead, the study suggests that some may have a variant of dementia pugilistica, known as chronic traumatic encephalopathy or boxer's syndrome.
-LeDoux was a member of the national board of directors of the Wishes and More.
-He was also honorary chair of the American Cancer Society.
-LeDoux founded a golf tournament called the Scott LeDoux Long Haul Classic.
+Instead, the study suggests that some may have a variant of chronic traumatic encephalopathy.

 LeDoux died of complication of ALS on August 11, 2011.